e18e/e18e/docs/blog/community-showcase-q2.md

 You can read more about how they achieved this and how they're keeping on top of it in their [blog post](https://storybook.js.org/blog/storybook-bloat-fixed/).

+We also recently held a webinar where [Jeppe](https://bsky.app/profile/reinhold.is) from the Storybook team and [James](https://bsky.app/profile/43081j.com) from e18e discussed the technical details behind these improvements.
+You can watch the recording on YouTube: [Lessons learned from reducing bloat in Storybook](https://www.youtube.com/watch?v=h863b0nfsWg) where they dive deeper into the process and lessons learned.

 Big thanks to the Storybook team for taking a lead on this kind of improvement, and for working so closely with the community throughout :heart:

 ## ESM-only migration